 Introduction

-Large DOE waste sites often require decades of groundwater monitoring and remediationlong-term forecasts of contaminant plume evolution to adapt remedies (e.g. pump-and-treat systems or reactive barriers) over time.
+Large DOE waste sites often require decades of groundwater monitoring and remediation demanding long-term forecasts of contaminant plume evolution to adapt remedies (e.g. pump-and-treat systems or reactive barriers) over time.
 Physics-based flow-and-transport models can simulate plume dynamics accurately, but each high-fidelity run may take hours to days.
 In contrast, data-driven deep learning (DL) surrogates trained on past simulations can generate new predictions in seconds.

-However, these environmental systems are nonstationary: new wells and data streams appear, remediation actions alter subsurface conditions, and even climate fluctuations change recharge and boundary inputs.
+However, these environmental systems are inherently nonstationary: new wells and data streams could be added, remediation actions alter subsurface conditions, and climate variability changes recharge and boundary inputs.
 In practice, a model’s ability to generalize relies on the assumption of stationarity, which “in real-world environments is often violated” as the system “is dynamically changing all the time”.
 In other words, a static surrogate will drift from reality unless it adapts to such changes.

 Key challenges identified in literature include: